An ADHD-friendly weight loss system

 Why weight loss feels different with ADHD

-Weight loss with ADHD isn’t harder because of laziness or lack of discipline.
+Weight loss with ADHD isn’t harder because of laziness or a lack of discipline.
 It’s harder because most advice assumes stable motivation, emotional regulation, and linear progress — areas where ADHD brains often struggle, especially over longer periods.

 Why standard advice often fails